 For our children who are susceptible to eating disorders, these meal replacement shakes can be dangerous.
 With a stated goal of gaining “health” and “nutrition,” our children can use meal replacement shakes, powders and supplements to pursue weight loss without realizing their disordered behavior.

-Unless our children are on a nutritionist-prescribed meal replacement program, there is almost no justification for spending our money on meal replacement shakes, and there is good reason not to allow them in our homes due to their weight loss goal.
+Unless our children are on a nutritionist-prescribed meal replacement program, there is almost no justification for spending our money on meal replacement shakes, and there is a good reason not to allow them in our homes due to their weight loss goal.
 When our kids want a shake, let’s empower them to make them at home using whole foods, not supplements and powders.

 Reasons people say they need a meal replacement shake (plus what to say if your child says these things to you):

 2. I don’t feel like eating: This could be a sign that an eating disorder is taking hold of the brain and sending disordered hunger and satiety signals.
 The body has a natural desire to eat real food.
-When natural food cues and the desire to eat fades, it’s worth exploring what is going on with the natural body-mind communication pathways.
+When natural food cues and the desire to eat fade, it’s worth exploring what is going on with the natural body-mind communication pathways.
 Let’s talk to your therapist about the fact that you don’t feel like putting food in your body and find out some ways to nourish your body that feel good for you.

 3. I’m trying to lose weight: Your body is a perfectly balanced organism, and you don’t need to control it or diet.
 Dieting often leads to weight gain and eating disorders.
 Your body naturally adjusts and changes throughout life, especially during adolescence.
-Let’s schedule an appointment with a nutritionist who can help us understand what your body needs and reassure you that the healthiest thing you can do for yourself is to eat intuitively and not to diet.
+Let’s schedule an appointment with a nutritionist who can help us understand what your body needs and reassure you that the healthiest thing you can do for yourself is to eat intuitively and not diet.

 Multi-billion dollar companies sell shakes and nutritional supplements using “real people” on social media